geomattsson/Algorithms/README.md

-# Algorithms
+# Programs and Algorithsm
-Various algorithms I've completed.
+Various programs and algorithms I've made during my studies at KTH.